 When we got on the plane, an announcement reminded the passengers, “We’re not going to Orlando because of the storm.
 “We’re going to Fort Lauderdale.
 That’s three hours away, and once you get there, we’ll let you connect on another flight to Orlando.”

 It was nearly 10:30 p.m. when we landed.
 I went to the ticket agent who said, “I’m sorry, all the planes are gone for the night.
 The next flight out is at 8 in the morning.
 We have no flights, and we have no hotels.
 We’re so sorry.”

 I smiled, because, remember, the last thing God told me to do was to reserve a rental car.
 So I’m happy.
 And I said, “Thank you, Jesus, I’ve got a rental car.
 I can drive to Orlando.”

-The next person in line behind me was the man with the rebel flag.
-He heard the same information, as the ticket agent said to him, “Sir, we have no more flights tonight.”
+The next person in line behind me was the man with the rebel flag who had heard the same information.
+The ticket agent said to him, “Sir, we have no more flights tonight.”
 This man let out a stream of curse words that I had never heard before.
 He was so angry.
 He said, “You don’t understand.
 I’ve got to get to Orlando before eight in the morning.
 You just don’t understand.”